Grimur12/VNL1_24_H7/DOCS/Github Manual.md

 - Merging
   1) After finishing the work you created the branch to do, you'll need to merge it into the main branch to include your changes in the project.
   2) To merge a branch in GitHub Desktop, first, make sure you’re on the branch you want to merge into (usually main).
-  3) Then, click on the "Branch" menu at the top and select "Merge into Current Branch".
+  3) Then, clicking on "Current Branch" on the bottom of that dropdown you click "Choose a branch to merge into (usually main)).
-  4) Choose the branch you want to merge from (TestBranch..), and click "Merge".
+  4) Choose the branch you want to merge from (TestBranch..), and click "Create a Merge commit".
-  5) Git will attempt to merge the changes automatically.
-If there are no conflicts, the changes will be merged.
+  6) If there are conflicts, GitHub Desktop will notify you and ask you to resolve them manually before completing the merge.+
-  6) If there are conflicts, Git will notify you and ask you to resolve them manually before completing the merge.
+  7) If there are no conflicts you simply push the merge commit.
-  7) Once merged, you can delete the branch if it’s no longer needed and push the changes to the GitHub repository to update everyone else’s copy.
+  8) Once merged, you can delete the branch if it’s no longer needed and push the changes to the GitHub repository to update everyone else’s copy.
-  8) Another way to do this is by creating a Pull Request as mentioned before.
+  9) Another way to do this is by creating a Pull Request as mentioned before.

 ## "Branching Strategies"